Azure/azure-powershell/src/Blueprint/Blueprint/help/Export-AzBlueprintWithArtifact.md

 PS C:\> Export-AzBlueprintWithArtifact -Blueprint $bp -Version 1.0 -OutputPath C:\Blueprints
 ```

-Export a blueprint with it's artifact and save to disk.
+Export a blueprint definition with its artifacts and save to disk.

 ## PARAMETERS

 ### -Blueprint
-The Blueprint definition object to export.
+The blueprint definition object to export.

 ```yaml
 Type: PSBlueprintBase